BJP announces two more lists of contestants for Jharkhand

 Rural Development Minister Neelkanth Singh Munda has been nominated from Khunti (ST) seat.
 One of the lists declared during the day has a single name, while another had the names of 15 others.

-The BJP lists show taht there will be electoral fight with NDA ally AJSU party at Lohardaga, Chakradharpur, Sindri, Simaria, Hussainabad and Chandankiyari constituencies, where the regional party has also announced candidates.
+The BJP lists show that there will be an electoral fight with the NDA ally AJSU party at Lohardaga, Chakradharpur, Sindri, Simaria, Hussainabad, and Chandankiyari constituencies, where the regional party has also announced candidates.
 AJSU has so far declared 12 candidates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)